 I have learned, the hard way that I cannot ever edit the post using Compose mode.
 Any time that I edit the post using Compose mode,<a href="#Top">>> Top</a>

 becomes<a href="#Top">>> Top</a>

 <a href="http://www.blogger.com/post-create.g?blogID=24069595#Top">>> Top</a>

-Any time I create a post, I add
+The only solution was, that any time I created a post, I would add

 Blogger Engineering has been shown this problem a few times.
 It's possible that it is deeply embedded in the Blogger code base, and will require much work to be diagnosed.

 In my case, I eliminated the need to add anchor links, by adding my "Top Of Page" button.
 That eliminates 99% of the anchor links, that I add to my posts.